KeyserGuillaume/santa_2019/README.md

 ## Heuristic

-LocalSearch.h/.cpp contain the implementation of a localsearch (restart was coded as an afterthought, there's nothing to hightlight it in the code.
+LocalSearch.h/.cpp contain the implementation of a localsearch (restart was coded as an afterthought, there's nothing to hightlight it in the code).
 I only found disappointing solutions with this method though (score around 73000).

 ## Flow method